-A Living Memorial to Christians in the Military
+A Living Memorial to Christians in the Armed Forces

-The Vann Fellowship will be attached to the Department of Theology and Religion’s Michael Ramsey Centre for Anglican Studies, but will be open to the study of all Christian traditions.
-Through a rolling programme of three-year postdoctoral fellowships, it will recruit the best postdoctoral scholars from across the world, scholars with new expertise and fresh insights into the study of Christianity and the military.
-Holders of The Vann Fellowship will be required to liaise with the national and international media, to deliver and publish an annual lecture on their research, and to write an original academic monograph by the end of their Fellowship.
+The Vann Fellowship is attached to the Department of Theology and Religion’s Michael Ramsey Centre for Anglican Studies, but is open to the study of all Christian traditions.
+Through a rolling programme of three-year postdoctoral fellowships, it will recruit the best postdoctoral scholars from across the world, scholars with new expertise and fresh insights into the study of Christianity and the armed forces.
+Holders of The Vann Fellowship will be required to liaise with the national and international media, to deliver and publish an annual lecture on their research, and to write an original academic monograph by the end of their fellowship.

 If you would like to support the Vann Fellowship, please visit the online donation page.

 Read research updates and discussion from Dr Brian Powers, the inaugural Vann Fellow, at Faith in the Midst of Violence, the official blog of the fellowship.

 On 12 November 2019, Durham University hosted a private dinner at Cavalry and Guards Club in London to raise funds for the Vann Fellowship.